tfcbandgeek/SmartReminders-android/README.md

 # Contributing:
 If you see a problem with the app or want to see a feature added feel free to contact me <josh.garner94@gmail.com>, open an issue, or submit a pull request.
-Ensure All Pull Requests Work with the latest version of the Master Branch
+Ensure All Pull Requests Work with the latest version of the Main Branch